Eric Clapton’s 1964 Gibson ES-335TDC

 Though the Yardbirds weren’t yet in the big-money league, we were making enough for me to buy my first really serious guitar, a cherry red Gibson ES-335, the instrument of my dreams, of which the Kay had been but a poor imitation.
 Throughout my life I chose a lot of my guitars because of the other people who played them, and this was like the one Freddy King played.
 When I finally bought the Gibson, I just couldn’t believe how shiny and beautiful it was.
 At last, I felt like a real musician.
 [Clapton: The Autobiography; p.105]

-After he joined the Cream in July 1966 he still continued using mainly a couple of different Gibson Les Pauls, with the ES-335 only coming into spotlight in November 1968 on Cream’s final farewell concert at the Royal Albert Hall during the rehearsal publicity shots (footage of him wearing a black leather jacket) and during the second set of the show (the Gibson Firebird was used during the first part).
-The guitar, however, was not used at all during the US Cream Farewell tour between October 4th and November 4th 1968 – it only appeared on the final concert at the Royal Albert Hall on November 26th.
+To comment on this – based on photographic evidence, Eric did indeed use the ES-335 on Cream’s final farewell concert at the Royal Albert Hall, which confirms Jerry’s story.
+Furthermore, the guitar was seen during the rehearsal publicity shots (footage of him wearing a black leather jacket), and during the second set of the show (the Gibson Firebird was used during the first part), but was not seen at all during the US Cream Farewell tour between October 4th and November 4th, 1968.
+This goes along with what Jerry said – that Eric purchased it just weeks before the final gig.

-As far as the studio usage, the guitar likely wasn’t featured on any of the Cream’s stuff except partially on the Goodbye album.
+As far as the studio usage with Cream, the guitar was likely featured on the Goodbye album.
 According to the info on the Christie’s website (auction house through which Eric sold the guitar in 2004), Clapton used this guitar to cut “Badge” and other tracks at IBC Studios in London in December 1968 [1964 Gibson ES-335TDC – Christie’s Crossroads Guitar Auction].
-The usage on the previous three albums is still being researched, so if you happen to know anything please be sure to contact us.

 1970s and Beyond